 Rate Lock Advisory

-Monday’s bond market has opened well in positive territory to start the week with an improvement in rates.
-Stocks are also showing early gains, pushing the Dow up 141 points and the Nasdaq up 153 points.
-The bond market is currently up 16/32 (4.35%), which should cause this morning’s mortgage rates to be approximately .125 - .250 of a discount point lower than Friday’s early pricing.
+Monday’s bond market has opened down slightly with little to drive trading this morning other than a Fed speech headline.
+Stocks are starting the week mixed with the Dow down 97 points and the Nasdaq up 9 points.
+The bond market is currently down 2/32 (4.13%), which should cause a mi or increase in this morning’s mortgage rates if compared to Friday’s early pricing.

 Bonds